milesdwilliams15/milesdwilliams15.github.io/research.md

 ## My Research

-My research reflects a mix of projects and interests.
+My research reflects a mix of projects and interests and has appeared in peer-reviewed journals, book chapters, and various online outlets.
 My primary research agenda centers on the political and strategic goals that motivate foreign aid giving by donor governments.
-I'm interested in when, where, and why industrialized powers give aid to developing countries, and I bring to bear a mix of game theoretic, econometric, and machine learning techniques in my research.
-I also maintain a research agenda centered on applying or developing interesting methods to address a wide range of interesting questions.
-Some of this research deals with foreign aid, but it extends to other issues such as political communication, religion, and policy analysis.

-### Interests
-  <ul><li>International Relations</li>
-    <li>Political Economy</li>
-    <li>Foreign Aid</li>
-    <li>Political Methodology</li>
-    <li>Game Theory</li></ul>
+But, as you'll see below, my interests and contributions include not just the political economy of aid, but also methods, political communication, religion in politics, and policy.

 ### Research